 While the cost of solar power for business continues to fall, your company may still be looking for ways to reduce the near-term financial impact of your solar investment.
 In fact, there are a number of considerations to keep in mind as you weigh the front-end cost of a commercial solar system against the long-term savings it could bring your organization.

 As you’ll see, commercial solar tax credits are just the tip of the iceberg when it comes to gauging the actual costs of investing in solar power for business.
-We’ve highlighted six factors you may not have thought of or know about—considerations that could save your business tens, even hundreds of thousands of dollars a year.
-Be sure to click through the links in each section for much more detail on each of these topics.
+Here are six factors you may not have thought about—considerations that could save your business tens or even hundreds of thousands of dollars per year.
+Be sure to click through the links in each section for more detail on each of these topics.

 - Earning credit for going solar: the solar Investment Tax Credit (ITC)